Canterbury teacher admits sexual relationship with student

-A Canterbury school teacher who had a sexual relationship with an underage girl has today been warned he faces a lengthy stint behind bars.
+A Canterbury schoolteacher who had a sexual relationship with an underage girl has today been warned he faces a lengthy stint behind bars.

-The male teacher, aged in his 40s, admitted various sexual offending charges described by a judge as "very serious", at Christchurch District Court this afternoon.
+The male teacher, aged in his 40s, admitted various sexual offending charges described by a judge as "very serious" at Christchurch District Court this afternoon.

 The girl was aged 14 at the time.